numToStr/Comment.nvim/README.md

 }
 ```

-> NOTE: When pressing `gc`, `gb` and friends, `cmode` (Comment mode) inside `pre_hook` will always receive toggle status bcz when pre-hook is called, in that moment we don't know whether `gc` or `gb` will comment or uncomment the lines.
-But luckily, we do know this before `post_hook` and this will always receive comment or uncomment status
+> NOTE: When pressing `gc`, `gb` and friends, `cmode` (Comment mode) inside `pre_hook` will always be toggle because when pre-hook is called, in that moment we don't know whether `gc` or `gb` will comment or uncomment the lines.
+But luckily, we do know this before `post_hook` and this will always receive either comment or uncomment status

 ### 🚫 Ignoring lines